 At The Matera Law Firm, we know how to handle this type of criminal case.
 No matter what the circumstances of the accusation may be, we can help.
 Let our expert DWI lawyers assess the facts of your case and build a strong defense to protect your rights.

 What Are Some Common DWI Lawyer Defenses?

 As we mentioned above, every DWI case involves a unique set of circumstances.
 With that being said, there are several common defenses against this type of criminal charge.
-Contacting a DWI lawyer will ensure that you have the best defense possible.
+Contacting an experienced New York DWI lawyer will ensure that you have the best defense possible.
 Some of the most common defenses against a charge of driving while intoxicated include:

 Undermining the Claim that You Were “Driving”

 One of the requirements for a DWI conviction is to prove that the accused person was driving.
 Suppose that you were arrested for a DWI, but at the time of the arrest, you were sleeping in the car.
 In some instances, this could present a viable defense against the claim that you were driving.

 The other element of a DWI prosecution is showing that the driver was intoxicated at the time of the arrest.
 As we mentioned above, there are two primary types of intoxication claims.
 In some DWI cases, the prosecution will submit chemical test results to show that the defendant’s blood alcohol content level was elevated.
 One possible strategy is to challenge the legitimacy of such results.
 This type of defense often involves expert witness testimony.

 Another common tactic in DWI cases is to challenge the testimony of the police officer who made the arrest.
 If the officer’s observations are incorrect or misleading, it will be much harder to prove that the driver was impaired.
 Regardless of the circumstances of your arrest, it is important to secure legal representation.
 Hiring an experienced DWI lawyer will give you the highest likelihood of successfully fighting the charges against you.